zyj-2000/CUMT_2D_PhotoSpeaker/README.md

 |  8  | 语音驱动 |           [SadTalker](https://github.com/OpenTalker/SadTalker)            |
 |  9  | 角色换装 |           [VITION-HD](https://github.com/shadow2496/VITON-HD)            |

+## License
+All material is made available under Creative Commons BY-NC 4.0.
+You can use, redistribute, and adapt the material for non-commercial purposes, as long as you give appropriate credit by citing our paper and indicate any changes that you've made.

 ## Citation 😸😸😸
 If you find our paper useful, please cite our work as:
 ```